Oral History Program

 Interview Projects

 In addition to the ongoing Stanford Faculty and Staff oral history project, the Oral History Program supports special theme projects each year.
-Recent initiatives include the Stanford Pioneering Women project; the Stanford Athletics Project; a panel discussion with former deans of the School of Humanities and Sciences, and interviews with former university president John L. Hennessy and former provost John Etchemendy.
+Recent initiatives include the Disability at Stanford Oral History Project; the Stanford Asian American Pacific Islander Oral History Project; the Stanford Pioneering Women project; and interviews with former university president John L. Hennessy and former provost John Etchemendy.
 Alumni also participate in interview projects during Reunion-Homecoming and at special events.
-Coming soon -- the Disability at Stanford Oral History Project; the Stanford Asian American Pacific Islander Oral History Project; the Stanford COVID-19 Oral History Project; and more.
+Coming soon—the Arizona Garden Oral History Project; the Stanford COVID-19 Oral History Project; and more.

 Transcripts and/or audiovisual recordings are available for all of the oral histories in the Stanford Historical Society collections.
 Most interviews are accessible online.